jiali-jetbrains/demo/README.md

    ```
    ./create_github_repo.sh
    ```
-3. Follow the instructions in the script to create a repository called DemoJunieSnake and push the code to it.
+3. Follow the instructions in the script to create a repository called Demo and push the code to it.

 Alternatively, you can follow the instructions in the `github_instructions.txt` file.